KingEdwardI/neovim-config/Readme.md

   - There may be a better way to do this...
 - Configs are loaded as part of the `use` method so that if a plugin is not available, errors aren't thrown, and so that configurations for lazy loaded plugins are not loaded until necessary.
+- Using [Penlight](https://github.com/lunarmodules/Penlight) for utility methods.

+### Testing

+2. Headless Neovim
+Neovim has a headless mode that can be useful for automated testing.
+You can send commands and inspect the state using Neovim's API.
+This is often done in combination with a testing framework in Python, Node.js, or other languages that have Neovim client libraries.

+For example, using Python:

+python
+Copy code
+import neovim

+nvim = neovim.attach('socket', path='/tmp/nvim')
+nvim.command('vsp')
+nvim.command('echo "Hello, world!"')